 Kesha – Rainbow

-Following her return to music with album Rainbow in 2017, after a prolonged court battle with her former collaborator Dr Luke, Kesha decided to provide more insight into her story with a film of the same name.
+Following her return to music with album Rainbow in 2017, after a prolonged court battle with her former collaborator Dr Luke, Kesha provided more insight into her story with a film of the same name.
 Mixing raw confessionals, harrowing stories of rehab for an eating disorder, and dealing with her pain along with highly stylised, striking art montages, Rainbow depicts the urge to create as a way of finding your way out of the darkness.

 What have we missed?
 Tell us in the comments below: